Grilled Tahini Chicken

 - One Pan Tahini Chicken with Brussels Sprouts and Potatoes

 - 2 teaspoon lemon zest

 - 8 boneless, skinless chicken thighs

-- Preheat grill (or broiler — see “No Grill?
-No Problem” section above for broiler instructions) to medium-high heat.
+- Preheat grill (or broiler — see notes for broiler instructions) to medium-high heat.
 Lightly oil the grates on the grill.

 - Combine all ingredients, except water and chicken thighs, in a bowl.
 Whisk well, then add in water one tablespoon at a time until sauce becomes thin enough to pour.

 - Season the chicken thighs with salt and pepper.
 Spoon on some of the sauce and brush over both sides of the chicken, reserving half the sauce for later.
 Grill chicken for 3-4 minutes, then flip, basting with some of the remaining sauce.
 Cook the flipped side for another 4 to 5 minutes, until chicken comes to an internal temperature of 160 °F.

 - Serve chicken warm, at room temperature, or cold, with an additional drizzle of the tahini sauce.

 - To broil, cover both sides of the chicken with the prepared tahini sauce and place on a wire cooling rack set on top of a foil-lined baking sheet.
 Broil on high with the rack ~6 inches below the broiler.
 Broil for 10-12 minutes, flipping halfway through cooking, until the thickest part of the chicken registers 160 °F.

 - Chicken and sauce can be made up to 4 days ahead of time and stored in the refrigerator.